BSski/HIVE/README.md

 :date: 03.12.2020
 - using DDPG instead of DQN now
-- agents have parameters which impact their actions
+- agents have parameters that impact their actions

 :date: 21.11.2020
 - agents now exist on 2d 43x43 plane and interact when on the same tile